CodingMush/homeassistant-brokkoli/README.md

 1. Copy the `custom_components/plant/` directory to your `<config>/custom_components/` directory
 2. Restart Home Assistant

+## 🗑️ Removal

+To remove a plant and all its associated entities:

+1. Go to **Settings** → **Devices & Services**
+2. Find your plant device in the list
+3. Click on the plant device to open its details
+4. Click the **Remove** button
+5. Confirm the removal when prompted

+Alternatively, you can use the `plant.remove_plant` service:

+1. Go to **Developer Tools** → **Services**
+2. Select `plant.remove_plant` from the service dropdown
+3. Select the plant entity you want to remove
+4. Click **Call Service**

+### Step-by-Step Removal Process

+When you remove a plant, the following happens:

+1. **Entity Removal**: All sensor entities, threshold entities, and helper entities associated with the plant are removed
+2. **Device Cleanup**: The plant device and all its entities are unregistered from Home Assistant
+3. **Configuration Deletion**: The plant's configuration entry is removed from Home Assistant's configuration
+4. **Data Purging**: All plant-specific data, including historical sensor data, is removed

+**Note**: This action is irreversible.
+Make sure to export your plant configuration using the `plant.export_plants` service if you want to keep a backup before removal.

 ## 🚀 Quick Start

 ### 1. Set up your first cannabis plant